Most veterinarians choose their career path because of their love for animals.

 Strategy & Planning

-Especially for those who have never run a business, this part of the process can seem daunting and overwhelming — there are many potential pitfalls that can be overlooked.
+Especially for those who have never run a business, this part of the process can seem daunting and overwhelming.
+There are many potential pitfalls that can be overlooked.

 Relevant resources for strategy and planning:

-This article from entrepreneur, investor, and author Tim Berry gives a strong overview of the role that strategy and planning play in the success of your business.
+Entrepreneur, investor, and author Tim Berry gives a strong overview of the role that strategy and planning play in the success of your business.
 This is a perfect primer for thinking about the role of your strategic plan.

 Goals and metrics matter, but ultimately, you need to operate in order to achieve them.
 The operational part of your business plan will detail the systems, processes, and strategies that will be used in your practice to make things run smoothly.

 If it’s time to move on or if it’s on the horizon, you’ll want to start planning for how to exit from your practice.
-There are different ways you can do this, but no matter the case, you’ll need to transfer ownership to another person or entity.
+There are different ways you can do this.
+But no matter the case, you’ll need to transfer ownership to another person or entity.
 This guide provides a basic outline of what the process looks like.

 Tools & Technology

-It’s the 21st century: every company needs a website, and a good one.
+It’s the 21st century: every company needs a website and a good one.
 Build a simple, gorgeous, and functional website with Squarespace.
 The nice thing is that your setup and maintenance are all included — you won’t have to worry about dealing with hosting or other stuff.